DFE-Digital/infrastructure-cognitive-search/README.md

 ```"search.in(PHASEOFEDUCATION, 'Primary,Secondary', ',')"```
 which can be assigned directly to the Azure SearchOptions.Filter property

-When more than one filter field is to be used, the filter expression can be chained using any of the
+When more than one filter field is to be used, the filter expression can include chained filters using any of the
-implementations of ```ILogicalOperator``` by adding the property to appsettings:
+implementations of ```ILogicalOperator``` by adding the ```FilterChainingLogicalOperator``` property to appsettings:
 ```json
 {
   "FilterKeyToFilterExpressionMapOptions": {